melROLL/Partition_2023/README.md

 # Melvyn ROLLAND 30/05/2023

+#if the script is not executable do chmod + x TP3_PIPELINE
 # The script utilizes an API to upload photos from a folder to an online photo server.
 An API (Application Programming Interface) is protocols that makes software applications to communicate and interact with each other.
 # update: it removes any photos from the server that are no longer present in the folder.